libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Overview

-This document discribes an imporvement on the connection upgrade process.
-The goal of the improvement is to reduce the number of RTTs that takes to select the muxer of a connection.
-The solution relies on the ability of the security protocol's handshake process to negotiate higher level protocols, which enables the muxer selection to be carried out along with security protocol handshake.
-With this improvement, negotiation of the stream multiplexer doesn't consume any additional roundtrips.
+This document discribes an imporvement on the stream multiplexer negotiation process.
+The goal of the improvement is to reduce the number of RTTs that takes to negotiate the stream multiplexer for a transport that does not natively support stream multiplexing.
+The solution relies on the ability of the security protocol's handshake process to negotiate higher level protocols, which enables the multiplexer negotiation to be carried out along with the security protocol handshake.
+With this improvement, the negotiation of the stream multiplexer doesn't consume any additional roundtrips.

 For more context and the status of this work, please refer to [#426]